pmorris50/node.js-READme-generator/output/READMEGEN.md

   [Questions](#Questions)

   ## Installation
-  no
+  To install this application you must install node.js and run the javaScript through the terminal.
   ## Usage
-  no
-  ## License
-  undefined
+  The usage of this application is to quickly generate a professionally formatted README.md

   ## Contribute
-  no
+  N/A
   ## Tests
-  no
+  run node index.js in the command line, answer the questions, and then preview the generated READMEGEN.
   ## Questions
-  If you have any questions, here is my email no. Also here is a link to my GitHub no
+  If you have any questions, here is my email patrickmorris532@gmail.com.
+Also here is a link to my GitHub https://github.com/pmorris50